The answers to questions frequently asked by current mechanical engineering students can be found below.

 See sample Engineering Standing application

 Complete the Engineering Standing application based on the instructions below.
 Get it signed by a faculty advisor.
-Make sure the faculty advisor submits it to Katerina Lynch, Administrative Associate.
+Make sure the faculty advisor submits it to Yolanda Knighten, Administrative Associate.

 - Complete the following information: Today's Date, Student Information (Student Name, Address, City, State, Zip Code), Student Academic Information (KSU Student ID Number, etc).